tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 ### Backup and restore

-If you have `backups` container enabled, stock configuration makes automatic backups (database, local plugins,-etc.) once a week to a separate storage volume.
+If you have `backups` container enabled, stock configuration makes automatic backups (database, local plugins, etc.) once a week to a separate storage volume.

 Note that this container is included as a safety net for people who wouldn't bother with backups otherwise.
 If you value your data, you should invest your time into setting up something like [WAL-G](https://github.com/wal-g/wal-g) instead.